 3 reasons you might not love what you do

 I’m currently in England, and still hearing from the Marrakech project makers , some of whom have already jumped straight their next client production.
 The most successful photographers in the world love doing what they do whether it’s personal work or paid work.
 And let’s be clear- they do BOTH.
-They put the same
+They put the same amount of energy

 Are you happy with where you’ve found yourself?